OscTec/3CB109-advancedWeb/README.md

 To Do List:
-Tidy MYSQL
-Tidy CS2S htdocs
+Compare Stats for two players
 Add a PUT API
-Compare Stats for two players
 Find 2 player games from Steam for 2 players
 Validate inputs
 More stuff
 Perfect things

+Write up:
 Complete Guide written
-Write up
-Comments
-Update table section of README
 Reference all code from external sources in code and write up